 Using Almond Flour For Cookies

-Trying almond flour as an alternative to of white flour in cookies brings a nice healthy dose of fibre, iron, protein, and healthy fats.
+Trying blanched almond flour as an alternative to of white flour in cookies brings a nice healthy dose of fibre, iron, protein, and healthy fats.
 Almond flour has a more coarse consistency, and a nutty flavour, so it makes cookies slightly softer and more dense then regular white flour would.

 I love using almond flour as a healthier refined flour alternative in baking and these almond flour oatmeal cookies are a great recipe to start with if you’ve never tried it.